xcodeOn1/ipa-scope/README.md

 # IPA-SCOPE

-Get important strings inside [Info.plist] & and Binary file also all output of result it will save in .json file
+Get important strings inside [Info.plist] & and Binary file also all output of result it will be saved in [app_binary].json , [app_plist_file].json file

 # What new in this tool
 * ✅Very fast more than last version